XOP/css-codeguide/src/md/comments.md

 ### CSSG

-The main idea behind [CSSG](http://cssg.rocks) project is bringing transparency to the common CSS codebase.
+The main idea behind [CSSG](http://cssg.rocks) project is bringing extra transparency to the common CSS codebase.

-In a nutshell, it's a meta-language that uses CSS comments for html (_-module_) documenting.
+Simply put, it's a meta-language that uses CSS comments for html (_-module_) documenting.

 Here's an example: